camescopetech/LevelOne/README.md

 # LvlOne

-LvlOne is a game lossely based on Pokemon.
+LvlOne is a game loosely based on Pokemon.
 You can fight Pokemon, interact with PNJ and have items.

 # How to launch
 ```java --module-path "{PATH_TO_YOUR_JAVAFX_LIB}" --add-modules javafx.controls,javafx.fxml -jar LvlOne.jar```